AnnaHae/gender-pay-gap/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using Stack Overflow data from 2017 to better understand:
+For this project, I was interestested in using Stack Overflow data from 2020 to better understand the differences between female and male developers:

+1. Whats the difference in income of female and male developers regarding their experience?
-1. How other developers suggested breaking into the field (what education to pursue)?
+2. How female developers suggested breaking into the field compared to suggestions of male developers?
-2. What factors about an individual contributed to salary?
-3. How bias played a role in the suggestions of developers for how to break into the field?
+3. Does gender bias played a role in the suggestions of developers in how to break into the field?
-4. What was the state of bootcamps for assisting individuals with breaking into developer roles?
-5. How were bootcamps assisting with increasing diversity in tech careers?

 The full set of files related to this course are owned by Udacity, so they are not publicly available here.
 However, you can see pieces of the analysis here.
-This README also serves as a template for students to follow in creating their own project README files.

 ## File Descriptions <a name="files"></a>